Trusted-AI/adversarial-robustness-toolbox/README.md

 pip install .
 ```

 The library comes with a basic set of unit tests.
-To check your install, you can run all the unit tests by calling in the Nemesis folder:
+To check your install, you can run all the unit tests by calling in the library folder:
 ```bash
 bash run_tests.sh
 ```

 The configuration file `config/config.ini` allows to set custom paths for data.
-By default, data is downloaded in the `nemesis/data` folder as follows:
+By default, data is downloaded in the `data` folder as follows:

 ```text
 [DEFAULT]